libffcv/ffcv/docs/working_with_images.rst

 storage (RAM, SSD) in sufficient quantities, other alternatives might be preferable (see :ref:`The Bottleneck Doctor` for more details).

-For the rest of this guide, we'll assume you've aleady read :ref:`Writing a dataset to FFCV format`, so you're familiar with the :class:`ffcv.fields.Field` classes as well as :class:`ffcv.writer.DatasetWriter`.
+For the rest of this guide, we'll assume you've already read :ref:`Writing a dataset to FFCV format`, so you're familiar with the :class:`ffcv.fields.Field` classes as well as :class:`ffcv.writer.DatasetWriter`.